TobiasPSP/doneland_sources/Components/Storage/Permanent/On SD Cards/README.md

 A few thoughts when things don't work at first:

-* If the sketch above cannot find the *SD card reader*, first check your wiring.
+If the sketch above cannot even find the *SD card reader*, work your way through these items:

+* Double-check your wiring.
 In the code, check that you defined the *chipSelect* pin correctly.
 * If you do not use a *Wemos D1 Mini* microprocessor board (or compatible), make sure you connect the wires to the correct **SPI** pins.
 Remember: pin *labels* (like **D6**) and pin numbers (like **6**) are *not* the same.
 * Make sure you fully inserted a *SD card* that you have tested on your PC before and that is working correctly.
 When no *SD card* is inserted or when the *SD card* is not working right, the sketch won't find the *SD card module* or can produce random errors.
 * Make sure your *SD card* is using the **FAT** or **FAT32** filesystem, not **exFAT**.
 If your *SD card* is larger than *32GB*, manually re-format it with the **FAT32** filesystem (as described above).